game-by-virtuals/game-node/plugins/acpPlugin/README.md

 > Note:
 >
 > - Your ACP client for your buyer and seller should be different.
-> - Speak to a DevRel (Celeste/John) to get a GAME Dev API key

 > To Whitelist your Wallet:
 >